 - Keep things professional.
 Use professional photos as your profile picture.

 - Be compelling.
-Take time to write a clear headline, concise summary, and meaningful descriptions of your relevant experience.
+Take time to write a clear headline, concise summary, and meaningful descriptions of your relevant law firm experiences.
 If you find it difficult to write about yourself, consider hiring a professional writer to help with your profile.

 In addition to using LinkedIn for you as a professional, you can also create a LinkedIn page for your law firm to enhance its persona online (this guide to law firm LinkedIn pages can help).

-While Twitter is less common for law firms to use in a professional context (the ABA’s 2018 Report showed only 14% of respondents’ firms maintained a presence on Twitter), it offers some unique benefits for busy legal professionals:
+While Twitter is less common for law firms to use in a professional context it offers some unique benefits for busy legal professionals:

 - It’s concise.
 As a microblogging social media platform, Twitter limits your tweets to a character count of 280—forcing you to stay succinct.

 - It’s efficient.
 As a result, when scrolling your Twitter feed, you can consume highlights and headlines for a wide range of issues in a short period.